benjhess/node-packer/node/doc/api/http2.md

 The `'response'` event is emitted when a response `HEADERS` frame has been received for this stream from the connected HTTP/2 server.
-The listener is invoked with two arguments: an Object containing the received [HTTP/2 Headers Object][], and flags associated with the headers.
+The listener is invoked with two arguments: an `Object` containing the received [HTTP/2 Headers Object][], and flags associated with the headers.

-For example:

 ```js
 const http2 = require('http2');